Emanon42/ct-19-20/desc/part4/README.md

 cd build
 ```

 Before running Cmake and building the pass, you need to set LLVM_DIR to your LLVM build directory, i.e. ~/ug3-ct/build.
-Otherwise when you build the skeleton pass it will try to build with the version of LLVM that
+Otherwise when you build the pass it will try to build with the version of LLVM that
 is already installed on DICE and fail.

 ```